FlandereKua/Node-Based-Adventure/Node Graph/Command Strike.md

 ## Mechanics & Effects
 - **Effect Details:**
-    - Bring 1 ally to attack with you
+    - Bring 1 ally to attack with you.
+    -

 ---